OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 Fig. 10 shows the median value for $$\beta_P$$ of the model as well as the 68%, and 96% confidence intervals.
 These confidence intervals demonstrate the advantage of using the Bayesian linear regression to quantify uncertainty.

-From this plot we see that the mean value of the fit is a positive value that excludes zero at the 68% confidence level, but clearly from our small data set we don't have enough statistical power to exclude 0 at the 96% confidence level.
+We observe that while the mean value of the fit is a negative value that excludes zero at the 68% confidence level, we don't have enough statistical power to exclude 0 at the 96% confidence level.
+In a future post we will revisit this analysis with a larger data set.

-Next, we would like to calculate the posterior distributions of the correlation coefficients between the sentiment signals and the returns of the stock.

-A summary of the correlations that we found is given below,
+Based on the median values of the $$\beta$$ parameters of the data set, in Fig. 11, we summarize the correlations that were not excluded at the 68% confidence level for the 5 car brands we investigated.

 <figure>
     <img src="/assets/img/correlation_diagram.png" width="70%" class="center"